Cookies N' Cream Cake

 To make this a Mint Cookies N Cream Torte:

-- Add 1.5 tsp of mint extract to the bowl that does not have chocolate added to it, along with a small amount of green food colouring.
+- Add 1.5 teaspoon of mint extract to the bowl that does not have chocolate added to it, along with a small amount of green food colouring.
 I liked to aim for a mint green colour, in both cake and frosting.

 * Try Orange (Orange extract and colour in the vanilla cake and the frosting), chocolate, or even mocha!
 They are all great options!